NEU-CS-7250-S21-Staff/Assignment--D3_Basic_Charts/README.md

 **Color**: ​Both plots must include color as a channel to encode some data.
 E.g., using [d3-scale-chromatic](https://github.com/d3/d3-scale-chromatic).

 **Interaction**: ​The expectation is that these plots are static except for the following requirement: at minimum one of your two plots should have a "details on demand" interaction, i.e., mouseover or click on bar/line to retrieve and display value.
+This can't be just using `console.log` — it must be visible as part of the normal page.

 **Overall excellence**: Make sure your plots follow the design guidelines and rules of thumb discussed in the reading as well as lecture.